 Aloe vera likes properly-drained soil.
 It needs lots of artificial or natural indirect light.
 It needs little watering, particularly during winter.
 Although non-harmful for humans, aloe vera is still risky for pets.

-Buy Aloe Vera online on Amazon.
+Buy Aloe Vera online on Amazon or Aloe Vera on Etsy.

 Ficus (Weeping Fig) – Ficus benjamina

 Last but not least, ficuses are well-known houseplants and great plants for workplaces.
-Why are they great for office?
+Why are they great for the office?
 As they have an impressive look and are extremely good at purifying the indoor air.

 The Clean-Air-Study executed by NASA discovered ficus plants to be helpful for airborne cleaning of toluene, xylene, and formaldehyde from the surrounding air.

-Needless to say, ficus plants are known as air filtering plants too.
+Needless to say, ficus plants are known as air-filtering plants too.
 This plant likes humid, hot climates, but they grow fine in our arid, cold Montana climate, as well.
-Just keep them inside and even can grow as tall as10 feet.
+Just keep them inside and even can grow as tall as 10 feet.

 Some people are allergic to ficus.